Online Safety Grants Program – Round 2 recipients

 Audience

-The project will reach primary and secondary students, parents, and teachers in rural and metropolitan Victoria.
+Primary and secondary school aged students, parents and carers and teachers in rural and metropolitan Victoria.

 Funding